Creating Formula Fields in SuiteAnalytics Workbook

 Example: {type#display}

-Before you start working with context values, consider the following:
+Before you start working with context values, keep these things in mind:

 Supported Context Values